 About Fort York Food Bank

-Fort York Food Bank (an agency of the Daily Bread Food Bank and Second Harvest), located at Dundas Street West and Bathurst Street, is a multi-service agency reconnecting people with our community.
+Fort York Food Bank (an agency of the Daily Bread Food Bank and Second Harvest), located at College Street and Bathurst Street, is a multi-service agency reconnecting people with our community.
 95% of every donation to FYFB goes directly to programs that provide an integrated set of services assisting clients in a holistic manner.
 In a given month, FYFB helps approximately 1,200 of the most vulnerable members of our community; FYFB clients survive on an average of $3 a day after housing costs.

 For more information on FYFB, please visit fyfb.com.